kanbanyte/sepb/ai/src/training/README.md

 In inference, rectangular mode is turned on by default.
 See [GitHub comment 1 ](https://github.com/ultralytics/yolov5/issues/2009#issuecomment-766147324) and [GitHub comment 2](https://github.com/ultralytics/yolov5/issues/2009#issuecomment-765557040) for more details.

-The following section includes the settings used to train these models and recommended settings when running inference with them.
+The following section includes the settings used to train these models on Roboflow and recommended settings when running inference with them.

 **detect_chip.pt:**
 * Purpose: detect blue chips in red slots and yellow chips in white slots